 - LaunchTN will respond to the company either approving or rejecting the Microgrant request within 15 business days of all materials being submitted.
 Microgrants for SBIR/STTR and other grant support applications will not generally be approved within 30 days of the applicable grant application deadline.

-- Microgrants will be awarded of up to $4,000 for SBIR/STTR Phase I assistance, up to $6,000 for SBIR/STTR Phase II and Fast-Track assistance pending availability of funding, and up to $6,000 for other grant or technical assistance.
+- Microgrants will be awarded for up to $4,000 for SBIR/STTR Phase I assistance, up to $6,000 for SBIR/STTR Phase II and Fast-Track assistance pending availability of funding, and up to $6,000 for other grant or technical assistance.

 - Microgrant funds must be collected within six months of LaunchTN notifying the company of their Microgrant.